Chandra-MARX/doc/source/inbrief/simsetup.rst

 a blurring of the source image when viewed in focal plane coordinates.
 If a dither model is applied to the simulation, |marx| calculates aspect-corrected sky coordinates.
-These values are ultimately to the FITS events file by :marxtool:`marx2fits` is used.
+These values are ultimately written to the FITS events file by :marxtool:`marx2fits`.

 For actual Chandra data sets, residual errors in the aspect correction pipeline will introduce uncertainties into the derived Sky X and